gcallah/work/chaps/stein.md

 With these exhortations, Stein establishes that nature can be molded.
-Stein's philosophy of education suggests that the "soul" resembles "a living formative root," but like a "plant," "interior and exterior factors" influence "the soul's formation."[^81] For Stein, souls and individuals require "instruction and guidance," though they possess peculiar natures.[^82]
+Stein's philosophy of education suggests that the "soul" resembles "a living formative root," but like a "plant," "interior and exterior factors" influence "the soul's formation."[^81] Souls and individuals possess peculiar natures that require "instruction and guidance."[^82]

 Stein addressed girls' education at a time when secondary education largely endowed young women with "pretty manners" and little